hsorby/mapclient-docs/MAP-plugin.rst

 A Step Could
 ------------

+ * Implement the method 'setPortData(self, index, dataIn)' if it uses some information from another step.
- * Implement the method 'portOutput(self)' if it was providing some information to another step.
+ * Implement the method 'getPortData(self, index)' if it was providing some information to another step.
- * Implement the method 'execute(self, dataIn)' if it uses some information from another step.
-If a step implements the 'execute(self, dataIn)' method then it must call '_doneExecution()' when the step is finished.
+ * Implement the method 'execute(self)' If a step implements the 'execute(self)' method then it must call '_doneExecution()' when the step is finished.
  * Define a category using the '_category' attribute.
 This attribute will add the step to the named category in the step box, or it will create the named category if it is not present.
  * Set a widget as the main widget for the MAP Client application.
 Calling '_setCurrentWidget(step_widget)' with a widget passed as a parameter will set that widget to the main widget for the MAP Client application.
 The widget will be removed when '_doneExecution()' is called.